anagha1112/ML_ALGO_SCRATCH/LogisticRegression/README.md

 Unlike Linear Regression, it predicts probabilities using the sigmoid function, mapping any real-valued number into the [0, 1] interval.

 ---
-    🎯 Example: Predicting house price where growth increases non-linearly with size.
+    🎯 Example: Predicting whether a tumor is benign or malignant based on features like size, texture, or shape.

 ---